cremedelacremetop/cremedelacreme/README.md

 #### EST and  TBSE
 A EST refers to the duration of each TLO event, while A TBSE is the time between two consecutive TLO events.
-In the next subsections it is possible to see the results for each aggregations and event (ie., EST and TBSE).
+In the subsequent subsections it is possible to see the results for each aggregations and event (ie., EST and TBSE).
 In addition, we present the result for the imputed and not imputed data.

 ##### Country
 In the next figure it is possible to see EST and TBSE by country for not imputed data.